-I’m a carb and sugar lover, so I’m a big fan of bakeries in general and especially of the ones in Colombia.
+I’m a carb and sugar lover, so I’m a big fan of bakeries in general and especially of the bakeries in Bogotá and Colombia in general!
 They’re really dangerous actually because they’re everywhere, have everything from drinks and snacks to complete meals, and they’re always cheap.
 Consider yourself warned.

 Pan, or bread, is a staple in the Colombian diet and the reason that there are so many bakeries around.
 Panaderías are hard to miss with their big display case of breads, pastries, and other desserts that sometimes stick out onto the sidewalk from the storefront.
 Some of them have clever names with big, fancy lettering over the doorway (my favorite so far is Peter Pan) and some are little hole-in-the-wall places with only that display case to indicate it’s a bakery.
 Depending on the time of the day, it might be packed and those peak hours come throughout the day due to the assortment of culinary delights they offer.